Editorial illustration for Transformers Get Dual-Memory Boost with Test-Time Training Technique

 Common Questions Answered

-What role does Sliding Window Attention play in the dual‑memory architecture?
+What is Sliding Window Attention and how does it function in the new transformer architecture?